abcxyz/guardian/README.md

 ### Guardian Run

-The `Guardian Run` workflow can be used to run the `plan`, `apply`, or `output` Terraform commands manually as the service account for Guardian.
-Any user with write permissions for the repository can run this workflow.
+The `Guardian Run` workflow can be used to run a limited set of Terraform commands manually as the service account for Guardian.
+This allows any user with write permissions for the repository to run this workflow and maintain their Terraform configurations.

 - Navigate to the Actions tab and select `Guardian Run`
 - Click the `Run workflow` drop down in the top right area